-Wholesale gross profit for fiscal 2020 was \$879.1 million, an increase of \$213.2 million from fiscal 2019.
-The wholesale gross margin percentage was 12.5 percent of wholesale revenues in fiscal 2020, an increase from the fiscal 2019 gross margin percentage of 12.0 percent.
-The increase in wholesale gross margin percentage was due to the increased volume, which led to higher vendor funds earned.
+Wholesale gross profit for fiscal 2022 was \$1.0 billion, an increase of \$70.9 million from fiscal 2021.
+The wholesale gross margin percentage was unchanged at 12.0 percent of wholesale revenues in both fiscal 2022 and 2021.
+An increase in LIFO expense driven by vendor price inflation was offset by increased vendor funds earned for the year.

-Retail gross profit for fiscal 2020 was \$334.4 million, an increase of \$107.7 million from fiscal 2019.
-The retail gross margin percentage was 44.5 percent of retail revenues in fiscal 2020, down slightly from 44.7 percent in fiscal 2019.
+Retail gross profit for fiscal 2022 was \$357.9 million, a decrease of \$3.9 million from fiscal 2021.
+The closure of The Grommet in the third quarter of 2022 drove a \$10.0 million decrease in retail gross profit.
+The retail gross margin percentage was 44.9 percent of retail revenues in fiscal 2022, a slight increase from 44.6 percent in fiscal 2021.
+This increase in gross margin percentage primarily resulted from product mix and the absence of the liquidation of personal protective equipment that took place during 2021.
 For ARH, retail gross profit as reported in the Ace financial statements is based on the Ace wholesale acquisition cost of product, not ARH's acquisition cost which includes a markup from the Company.

-Wholesale operating expenses increased \$85.9 million, or 15.9 percent in fiscal 2020, as compared to fiscal 2019.
-The increase is due to higher distribution costs resulting from higher wholesale revenues and an increase in advertising expenses.
-As a percentage of wholesale revenues, wholesale operating expenses decreased to 8.9 percent in fiscal 2020 from 9.7 percent in fiscal 2019.
+Wholesale operating expenses increased \$47.3 million, or 6.9 percent in fiscal 2022, as compared to fiscal 2021.
+The increase is due to higher distribution costs resulting from higher wholesale revenues and an increase in lease expense driven by additional warehouse space to support increased demand.
+As a percentage of wholesale revenues, wholesale operating expenses decreased slightly to 8.7 percent in fiscal 2022 from 8.8 percent in fiscal 2021.

-Retail operating expenses increased \$51.6 million, or 25.6 percent in fiscal 2020, as compared to fiscal 2019.
-This increase was primarily driven by compensation and operating costs to support the increase in retail revenues along with expenses related to the eleven new California stores.
-Retail operating expenses as a percentage of retail revenue decreased to 33.7 percent in fiscal 2020 from 39.8 percent in fiscal 2019.
+Retail operating expenses increased \$17.6 million, or 6.5 percent in fiscal 2022, as compared to fiscal 2021.
+Included in this increase is a non-recurring charge of \$9.9 million related to the closure of The Grommet during the third quarter, for the impairment of assets and severance related costs.
+The remaining increase was driven by an increase in store payroll along with expenses incurred related to the new stores opened in 2021 and 2022.
+Retail operating expenses as a percentage of retail revenue increased to 36.1 percent in fiscal 2022 from 33.2 percent in fiscal 2021.
+Excluding the non-recurring charge, retail operating expenses as a percent of retail revenue was 34.8 percent in fiscal 2022.

-Retail pre-opening expenses decreased \$7.4 million in fiscal 2020 due to expenses related to the eleven new California stores which opened in 2019.
+Retail pre-opening expenses decreased \$1.0 million in fiscal 2022 due to fewer new stores opened by Westlake and GLA in 2022 compared to 2021.